Pulse variational quantum eigensolver on cross-resonance based hardware: Discussion and Conclusion

 The pulse-based variational forms shown here have shorter schedules but contain more parameters to optimize than gate-based ones.
-Future work on pulse-based VQE will need to scale-up these variational forms while keeping their parameter numbers reasonable and retain an adequate expressiveness, akin to existing research for circuit-based Ans\"atze~\cite{Sim2019}.
+This may make them more expressive but increases their optimization cost.
+Future work on pulse-based VQE will need to scale-up these variational forms while keeping their parameter numbers reasonable and retaining an adequate expressiveness.
+We leave it to future work to investigate the expressiveness and number of parameters in pulse-based VQE in a study akin to existing research for circuit-based Ans\"atze~\cite{Sim2019}.
 Methods such as ADAPT-VQE which grow the variational form one operator at a time may be modified and applied to pulse-based VQEs~\cite{Grimsley2019, Tang2021}.
 Algorithms such as WAHTOR that exploit symmetries in the Hamiltonian by molecular orbital rotations could also be adapted to pulse-based Ans\"atze~\cite{Ratini2022}.
 Furthermore, adapting state of the art error mitigation methods to pulse-based VQE requires more research, as discussed in Sec.~\ref{sec:error_mit}.

 In summary, we showed a pulse-based Ansatz inspired by hardware constraints.
 Our results demonstrated that pulse-based variational forms are a viable way to reduce schedule duration in hardware-native Ans\"atze to fight decoherence and increase the accuracy of VQE.
 The quality of our results is still beyond chemical accuracy.
 As for conventional CR-based approaches, accurate results are only possible through the implementation of error mitigation schemes.
 The combination of pulse-based VQE and error mitigation will be the subject of future studies.
 These may also include the investigation of pulse-shaping methods that are closer to chemistry inspired Ans\"atze such as the unitary coupled cluster approach~\cite{Romero2018}.